 Hedd Wen, Abergavenny

-Hedd Wen means blessed or tranquil peace - inspiration for the name came from the WW1 Welsh poet Ellis Hymphrey Evans whose pen name was Hedd Wyn.
+Hedd Wen means blessed or tranquil peace.
+Inspiration for the name came from the WW1 Welsh poet Ellis Humphrey Evans whose pen name was Hedd Wyn.

 Ty-Gwyn Kiln Road, Llanfoist, Abergavenny, Monmouthshire, NP7 9NE, United Kingdom